Ballpark boos a rarity for shielded president

 “I’d wear getting booed in the swamp as a badge of honor,” tweeted his oldest son, Donald Trump Jr. “If you’re pissing them off you’re doing something right!”

 Unlike some of his predecessors, Trump has made little effort to join the Washington scene, with the singular exception of his visiting his hotel, a Republican-friendly oasis a few blocks from the White House.
-He has not eaten at a Washington restaurant beyond those in the hotel and has passed on attending traditional social events such as the Kennedy Center Honors and White House Correspondents’ Association dinner.
+He has not eaten at a Washington restaurant beyond those in the hotel and has passed on attending some traditional social events such as the Kennedy Center Honors and White House Correspondents’ Association dinner.

 The White House has, at times, gone to significant lengths to keep Trump away from protesters, sometimes citing security concerns or a reluctance to snarl traffic as reasons to keep Trump away from hostile crowds.